percussion/PSOToolkit/readme.txt

 http://<server>:<port>/Rhythmyx/Docs/Rhythmyx/PSOToolkit/index.html

-If you use 6.5.1 or later and have the patch installer loaded in Linux, add these lines to your .profile
+To use the patch installer to install on Linux, add these lines to your .profile

 export RHYTHMYX_HOME=$HOME/Rhythmyx  ##or where ever it is installed export JAVA_HOME=$RHYTHMYX_HOME/JRE/